How To Choose The Best T-Shirt Fabric: Cotton vs Poly vs Blends

 Watch: The T-shirt Test

 Still not sure which kind to get?
-Check out this video I made with my colleague Dan Leer.
+Check out these videos my colleague Dan Leer and I made.
 We put four T-shirts to the test– one from each category of fabric type.
-We feel them, we wear them, we stretch them, wet them, and wrinkle them to see what happens.
-This video is part one.
-Look for the final five tests in part two– coming soon!
+We feel them, we wear them, we stretch them, wet them, wrinkle them, print on them, mess them, wash them, nd damage them– all to see what happens.
+There’s even some axe throwing for some reason.

 How to talk like an apparel expert